Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Methodology

 \subsubsection{Synthetic VQA protocol}

-Because of the lack of brain mpMRI VQA data, we propose a novel method of synthetic VQA generation that leverages the publicly available brain mpMRI segmentation data.
-To generate relevant VQA data, we consult with clinicians to identify important topics that can be extracted from the label masks, focusing on mask volume relative to brain volume \citep{kaifi2023review}, brain region localization \citep{lau2018dataset}, shape \citep{ismail2018shape}, and spread \citep{islam2019brain}.
+Because of the lack of brain mpMRI VQA data, we propose a novel method of synthetic VQA generation that leverages the expert annotated brain mpMRI segmentation data.
+We perform the following steps: 1) compute continuous quantities from masks, 2) map to quantities to report-style discrete labels, and 3) insert discrete labels into paraphrased QA templates.

+To generate relevant VQA data, we consult with radiologists to identify important topics that can be extracted from the label masks, focusing on mask volume relative to brain volume \citep{kaifi2023review}, brain region localization \citep{lau2018dataset}, shape \citep{ismail2018shape}, and spread \citep{islam2019brain}.
 For each label mask, we compute the quantities using standard formulas and validate the thresholds with synthetic masks and a subset of data.
 To emulate the subjectivity found in medical reports, we categorize each of the quantities based on their magnitude using terminology similar to that found in medical reports.
-Rather than using an LLM, we employ a rules-based method to assign medical terms to the quantities, ensuring our approach is clinically relevant and highly reliable.
+We employ a rules-based method to assign medical terms to the quantities.
 We assign ``N/A'' if the label is not found.

 \paragraph{Volume} To calculate the relative mask volume, we determine the number of mask pixels and divide by the number of brain pixels in the volume (which are the nonzero pixels in the skull-stripped T1 image modality).
 The subjective labels we use are ``$<1\%$'', ``$1-5\%$'', ``$5-10\%$'', ``$10-25\%$'', ``$25-50\%$'', and ``$50-75$\%''.